3 Unavoidable Costs To Consider When Planning Your Travel Route

 2. Exit fees

 It may surprise you to learn this, but in many countries, once you have paid to enter it, you also have to pay to leave.
 The costs of exit fees can vary and are not usually a huge expense, but if you’re visiting multiple countries with this policy in place it can add up.
 Do your research into which countries you’ll need to pay to leave and add this to the list of deciding factors when planning your route.

-When choosing which route you want to travel around the world, take the above three unavoidable expenses into account – especially if you’re doing it on a tight budget.
-That way, you won’t run into any unexpected costs and can plan your duration in a country, plus the spending limits for each more accurately.
+When choosing which route you want to travel around the world, take the above three unavoidable travel costs into account – especially if you’re doing it on a tight budget.
+That way, you won’t run into any unexpected expenses and can plan your duration in a country, plus the spending limits for each, more accurately.